 So what's next for you?

-I'm doing a health and social psychology course [in the Netherlands] and it's going to be really interesting to have a really different style to the course that I've just done as well and it's going to be great going into something that is a specialisation of psychology and they have this problem-based learning style as well, which is kind of like a group work approach to solving a problem yourself.
-In contrast to being taught the solutions to something or being taught what research is out there, it's being given something to go away and do so I'm looking forward to a different learning style, again, to hone the skills.
+I'm doing a health and social psychology course [in the Netherlands] and it's going to be really interesting to have a really different style to the course that I've just done.
+It's going to be great going into something that is a specialisation of psychology and they have this problem-based learning style, which is kind of like a group work approach to solving a problem yourself.
+In contrast to being taught the solutions to something or being taught what research is out there, it's being given something to go away and do, so I'm looking forward to a different learning style, again, to hone the skills.